TaoishTechy/PassMangle/README.md

 ## 📜 **What in the Quantum Multiverse is This?**

-**PassMangle** is not just another password generator.
+**Passmagle** is not just another password generator.
 It's a philosophical statement, a mathematical journey, and a cosmic joke about human password psychology—wrapped in Python and sprinkled with quantum field theory.

 We asked: "What if password generation wasn't just about entropy, but about understanding why people choose 'dragon1987' and then add '!' at the end?"
 The answer became this beautiful monstrosity.